rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### AMQP 1.0 protocol

-In this use case you are demonstrating a basic AMQP 1.0 application which reads, via an environment variable (`PASSWORD`), the JWT token that will use as password when authenticating with RabbitMQ.
+Similar to AMQP 0.9.1, with AMQP 1.0 we also send the access token in the password field.
+This guide provides a sample Java AMQP 1.0 application which reads the access from an environment variable called `PASSWORD`.

+#### Building AMQP 1.0 application image

 Before testing a publisher and a subscriber application you need to build a local image for the basic AMQP 1.0 application by invoking this command:
 ```
 make build-amqp1_0-client
 ```

+#### Start RabbitMQ and UAA

 Launch RabbitMQ with the following command.
 It will start RabbitMQ configured with UAA as its authorization server.
 ```